-Colombia-Chile game delayed because of traffic in Sao Paulo
+Colombia-Chile game delayed because of traffic in São Paulo

 Colombia started to warm up on the field but players went back to the changing rooms after being told that Chile would not make it in time.
 They later returned to finish their pre-game session along with the Chilean squad.

+“Everything was well-planned, but we still couldn’t make it in time,” Chile coach Reinaldo Rueda said after his team’s win on penalties.
+“There was some anxiety inside the bus, but we tried to make sure that it didn’t affect the players during the game.”

-Chilean media said it took nearly two hours for the squad to make it to the stadium in the suburbs of Brazil’s biggest city.
+Chilean media said it took nearly two hours for the squad to make it to the stadium in the suburbs of South America’s biggest city.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports